By Jeff Wright — Vice President of Technical Services & Bruce Niederer — GBI Technical Advisors

 To accomplish this we moved from a central dust collection system to individual units for each large power tool so they could easily be moved.
 A very large garage door was installed for that inevitable boat project that one of our Tech Advisors may want to tackle.
 The workshop also has a heated floor that evenly distributes unobstructed heat, and air conditioning for those few days when the weather in Michigan exceeds 90°F. Each Technical Advisor has a dedicated portable workbench with easy access to the same chemicals and analytical equipment that our Lab Techs and Chemists utilize.
 This design will allow us to adapt and work with the same materials and processes as our customers.

-The work shop will also house our environmental testing chambers, which are still under construction.
-We will have a 100°F / 20% humidity, 100°F / 100% humidity and 60°F / 100% humidity chambers so we can simulate working conditions from the rain forest to the desert.
+The workshop will also house our environmental testing chambers, which are still under construction.
+We will have 100°F / 20% humidity, 100°F / 100% humidity, and 60°F / 100% humidity chambers so we can simulate working conditions from the rainforest to the desert.

 Moving was not an easy task.
 Besides sorting through and letting go of decades of “stuff” —which for some guys was emotionally draining, akin to losing an old friend— we had to maintain our customer service and quality control support.
-Our advanced IP based phone system helped us easily manage the transfer of incoming calls from old offices to new, so customers could always reach a specific Tech Advisor.
+Our advanced IP-based phone system helped us easily manage the transfer of incoming calls from old offices to new ones, so customers could always reach a specific Tech Advisor.
 We also took the time to calibrate each instrument after they were moved to ensure we still generated precise, accurate data.